gcalderone/GModelFit.jl/docs/src/index.md

 - it support different minimizers ([LsqFit](https://github.com/JuliaNLSolvers/LsqFit.jl) and [CMPFit](https://github.com/gcalderone/CMPFit.jl));
 - it provides several facilities for interactive fitting and result displaying.

-The fitting process is actually carried out by one of the above mentioned minimizer packages, whose purpose is to automatically vary the parameter values (according to the user defined constraints) until the differences between the evaluated model and the empirical data are minimized.
+The fitting process is actually a [non-linear least square](https://en.wikipedia.org/wiki/Non-linear_least_squares) regression, and is  carried out by one of the above mentioned minimizer packages, whose purpose is to automatically vary the parameter values (according to the user defined constraints) until the differences between the evaluated model and the empirical data are minimized.
 The purpose of **Gfit.jl** is thus to act as an interface between the high-level model facing the user, and the low-level implementation details facing the minimizer.

 ## Installation